|Oven baked shawarma bread|

 Step 3: Beat the dough once more and knead again.
 Roll into small balls and on a flat surface

 Step 4: Roll out into thick circular discs and make sure you roll it out evenly.
 It should not be thick on one side and thin on the other side (if possible, use the rim of a bowl to carve out a perfect circular disc).

-Step 5: Pre-Heat the cooker you intend using.
+Step 5: Pre-Heat the cooker you intend using (either oven or pan).
 If you are using an oven you can put so many rolled out discs into it at once but if you are using a pan, you place one on the hot surface.
 Leave it till you see air bubbles forming on the surface and it rises like a balloon

 Step 6: Flip it over and leave it to cook for some few seconds more then remove from the pan.